zanejahhesti/space-templates/python-app/README.md

 - `Discovery.md`: This optional file contains information about your app to display on the [Space App Marketplace](https://deta.space/discovery).
 To learn more please refer to the [Discovery.md](https://deta.space/docs/en/reference/discovery) guide.

-## Important

-Running `space new` will create a `.space` directory inside your project.
-This directory contains sensitive information about your app and is used by the Space CLI to push your app to Space.
-Do not change the name of the directory, include it in any version control software, or add it to repositories.
+## Deploying your Space App

+Run the `space push` command to upload your code to Space, and the build pipeline will start packaging your app.
+Once packaging is complete, you will see your app's builder instance in the [Builder](https://deta.space/builder).
+You can use this instance to debug and test to make sure your app is ready for use.

+## Releasing your Space App

+When you are ready to release your app , run the `space release` command.
+This will create a new release of your app and make it available for other users to install.
+If you want to make the app visible on the [Space App Marketplace](https://deta.space/discovery), add the `--listed` flag to the command.
+Your app will get its own page that will display the contents of the `Discovery.md` file mentioned earlier.